The Fireside Circle

 - can make us feel powerless and alone

 - inflates the profits of advertisers and media platforms

-Of course, we can step away from the feed, but then we would miss the positive connecting things, like family photos or pictures of the family wedding missed because we need to protect our health.
-The connection is why we’re there.
+Of course, we can isolate ourselves from the incoming, but then we would miss the positive connecting things, like family photos or pictures of the family wedding missed because we need to protect our health.
+Touching lives is why we’re there.

 All we want is a place to connect authentically.

 Help me light a new flame

 What I know is that we are an invisible community of heroes.
 By listening to each other, we can counteract free-floating anger.
 We can change the trajectory of how we deal with conflict.